juergenmeinecke/EMET2008/assignments.rst

 Exercise 3
 =============

-The data set ``Airfare`` contains information on airfares, passenger volume, flight distance and market concentration for 1,149 flight routes (connections) for the years 1997 through 2000.
+The data set ``Airfare`` (available on Wattle) contains information on airfares, passenger volume, flight distance and market concentration for 1,149 flight routes (connections) for the years 1997 through 2000.
 The overarching research question is whether increased competition reduces air fares.
 (Do connections with less market concentration have cheaper prices?)
 The data set contains the following variables:

 ================    =============================================================================
 Variable            Description